basefx/jett/README.md

 ```
 Recommended to run it in a separate console
 ## Web Client
-A web client implemented as simple Swagger UI application
+A web client is implemented using [SpringFox](http://springfox.github.io/springfox/) library to automate API UI creation

-If server runs successfully Swagger UI is
+If server runs successfully click the following link to open Swagger UI
 [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)